9dots/tech-and-tape/3-5/grade-3-archived/lesson-plans/lesson-2.md

 ## 3. Elaborate: Independent Coding (20 min)
 Participation: Independent, Online

-- [ ] **Challenge** students to continue coding on their own to follow the sequence of the story.
-Encourage students to explore other blocks that improve the story if they’ve completed the planned sequence.
+- [ ] **Challenge** students to continue coding on their own following the sequence of the story.
+Encourage students to explore other blocks that could build on the storyline if they completed the planned sequence.
 ![plan](./lesson-2/images/plan.jpeg)

 > > "Continue to code the rest of the story in Scratch."

 	Anticipating Student Misconceptions:
-	- Coding in the wrong sprite - Students should be coding in the sprite where the action is occuring.
+	- Coding in the wrong sprite-Students should be coding in the sprite where the action is occuring.
-	- Taking a “say” block instead of “say for 2 sec” - without the time, Scratch will perform the action so quickly that it won’t be seen on the stage.
+	- Taking a “say” block instead of “say for 2 sec” block-without a specified time, Scratch will perform the action so quickly that it won’t be seen on the stage.
-	- Deleting the starter code - Students should not change or delete the first two blocks as they ensure that whenever the green flag is pressed the mouse returns to its original position.
+	- Deleting the starter code-Students should not change or delete the first two blocks because they ensure that whenever the green flag is pressed the mouse returns to its original position.

 <note>![slides-code](./lesson-2/images/slides-code.jpeg)</note>